BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Related Work

-\textbf{Action Recognition.} Action recognition is an essential task in video understanding.
-It performs spatio-temporal modeling on video frames to recognize actions in the video.
-Current deep learning-based action recognition methods can be mainly divided into three types.
-2D CNN methods~\cite{two-stream,tsn,tsm,teinet,tea,tdn} take RGB frames and optical flow as input to capture appearance and motion information, respectively.
-3D CNN methods~\cite{c3d,r3d,i3d,t3d,slowfast} capture spatio-temporal information between frames by performing 3D convolution on stacked video frames. ~\cite{p3d,s3d,r2+1d} model spatio-temporal features by decoupling 2D and 1D convolutions for reducing computing overhead.
-In this work, we use the SlowOnly~\cite{slowfast} to generate the spatio-temporal feature of the video.
+Action recognition is an important task in video understanding.
+Current deep learning-based action recognition methods can be mainly divided into two types.
+The first one is the CNN-based method, which includes the specific video architectures of 2D CNN, 3D CNN, and (2+1)D CNN.
+2D CNN methods~\citep{two-stream,tsn,tdn} take RGB frames and optical flow as input to capture appearance and motion information, respectively.
+3D CNN methods~\citep{c3d,r3d,i3d,artnet,r50-i3d-non-local,slowfast} capture spatiotemporal information between frames by performing 3D convolution on stacked video frames.
+(2+1)D CNN methods~\citep{p3d,s3d,r2+1d,tsm,teinet,tea,tam} model spatiotemporal features by decoupling 3D convolution into 2D convolution and 1D convolutions or efficient temporal modules for reducing the computational complexity of the network.

+The second type of neural network is the Transformer~\citep{transformer} architecture, which successfully uses a global self-attention mechanism to address the limitation of CNN in an insufficient receptive field.
+The great success of image transformers~\citep{vit,deit,swin-transformer} has led to the investigation of video transformers~\citep{timesformer,video-swin-transformer,vtn,vivit,videomae,VideoMAEv2} for action recognition in videos.
+However, compared with CNN-based methods, the quadratic complexity of self-attention operations of Transformer-based architectures has led to high training costs and memory consumption.
+These research efforts on backbone design are orthogonal to our study on the TAD task.
+Any video backbone could be compatible with our BasicTAD and PlusTAD designs.
+In this paper, we explore the commonly-used action recognition backbone~\citep{c3d,i3d,r50-i3d-non-local,slowfast} and mainly choose SlowOnly~\citep{slowfast} to generate the spatiotemporal features due to its good trade-off between accuracy and efficiency.